The GGJ National Organizer Positions have been filled.

 - Ability to write and read additional language(s) besides English, preferably Spanish.

 - Strong peer-counseling, conflict-management, and crisis management skills.

-- Please upload a cover letter, resume, a sample of a communications plan that you have created from previous work, as one document.
+- Please upload as one combined document: 1) a cover letter, 2) resume, 3) a written sample of at least 750 words you wrote (published or unpublished), and 4) a sample communications project plan that you have created from previous work.

 - Additionally, please provide 3 references with phone numbers and email addresses.
 Please include someone who has supervised you and someone you have supervised or mentored.